 30 October 2011: Reading to Goring, 11 miles.
 The power of ice.

 For more than 80 miles from the Thames Barrier, there’s been little high land by the river.
 From Reading, as the path heads towards the Goring Gap, this starts to change, as the Chiltern Hills and Berkshire Downs come closer.
 These are both ranges of low chalk hills, the latter one of the major hill-groups of southern England.
-Their scarp slopes were used for an ancient track, the Icknield Way, that cut across the nation from Wessex to East Anglia.
-Its Thames crossing, the major river crossing on the route, was made at Goring.
+Their scarp slopes were used for an ancient track, the Ridgeway, that cut across the nation from Wessex to East Anglia.
+Its Thames crossing, the major river crossing on the route, was made at Goring; I crossed it again in 2017 when walking the Ridgeway National Trail.

 At Tilehurst the railway hems in the path until a diversion around the suburb’s housing estates.
 Mapledurham mill is a compensation, but another diversion follows at Whitchurch, though the last three miles are river-side.